zarusz/SlimMessageBus/docs/plugin_outbox.t.md

 - [`Host.Outbox.Sql`](https://www.nuget.org/packages/SlimMessageBus.Host.Outbox.Sql) as integration with the System.Data.Sql client
 - [`Host.Outbox.DbContext`](https://www.nuget.org/packages/SlimMessageBus.Host.Outbox.DbContext) as integration with Entity Framework Core

-Outbox plugin can work with any transport provider.
+Outbox plugin can work with in combination with any transport provider.

 ## Configuration